longhorn/website/content/docs/1.4.0/high-availability/data-locality.md

 Longhorn currently supports two modes for data locality settings:

-- `disabled`.
-This is the default option.
+- `disabled`: This is the default option.
 There may or may not be a replica on the same node as the attached volume (workload).

-- `best-effort`.
-This option instructs Longhorn to try to keep a replica on the same node as the attached volume (workload).
+- `best-effort`: This option instructs Longhorn to try to keep a replica on the same node as the attached volume (workload).
 Longhorn will not stop the volume, even if it cannot keep a replica local to the attached volume (workload) due to an environment limitation, e.g. not enough disk space, incompatible disk tags, etc.

+- `strict-local`: This option enforces Longhorn keep the **only one replica** on the same node as the attached volume, and therefore, it offers higher IOPS and lower latency performance.

 ## How to Set Data Locality For Volumes